-VNDA has enabled JSA to produce the VET Student Outcomes - Top 100 Courses report, which provides valuable insights about employment, economic, social and further study outcomes for VET students' who completed a qualification in the 2018-19 financial year.
+VNDA has enabled JSA to produce the VET Student Outcomes - Top 500 Courses report, which provides valuable insights about employment, economic, social and further study outcomes for VET students' who completed a qualification in the 2019-20 financial year, with student outcomes reported for 2019-20 financial year.
 The full report is available on the VNDA webpage.